paul-reiners/boston-housing/README.md

 ## Predicting Boston Housing Prices
 ### Model Evaluation &amp; Validation Project

-You want to be the best real estate agent out there.
-In order to compete with other agents in your area, you decide to use machine learning.
-You are going to use various statistical analysis tools to build the best model to predict the value of a given house.
-Your task is to find the best price your client can sell their house at.
-The best guess from a model is one that best generalizes the data.
+The Boston housing market is highly competitive, and you want to be the best real estate agent in the area.
+To compete with your peers, you decide to leverage a few basic machine learning concepts to assist you and a client with finding the best selling price for their home.
+Luckily, you’ve come across the Boston Housing data set which contains aggregated data on various features for houses in Greater Boston communities, including the median value of homes for each of those areas.
+Your task is to build an optimal model based on a statistical analysis with the tools available.
+This model will then used to estimate the best selling price for your client’s home.

-Your client has a house with the following feature set: [11.95, 0.00, 18.100, 0, 0.6590, 5.6090, 90.00, 1.385, 24, 680.0, 20.20, 332.09, 12.13].

 Deliverables:
 * [code](./src/boston_housing.py)